dundiri/Final-Project./README (2).md

  All the feature of Dependents module which were defined in software requirement specs need to be tested: functional testing and GUI testing.

  - **Tests not in scope:**
-   Performance testing, integrations of the dependents module with other modules, compatibility testing with multiple browsers and load testing.
+   Performance testing, compatibility testing with multiple browsers and load testing.

 **1.1.5 Risks detected:**
  - Projects risks: